papanumba/dryfart/doc/procs.md

 ## Procs

-While functions are the pure part of DryFart, procedures are impure, nasty, sodomic one.
+While functions are the pure part of DryFart, procedures are nasty one.
 They are almost a macro.
-Dirty example:
+Here's an example:

 ```
 !setAto!R%newval,!